Tip

 - Advantages: If

-Katapultfirmware is flashed, you can update the firmware without touching the mainboard, and it supports bus connection. - Disadvantages: Using it with
+Katapultfirmware is flashed, you can update the firmware without touching the motherboard, and it supports bus connections. - Disadvantages: Using it with

-KlipperScreenmay cause errors like homing timeout. - Note: If you need to use CAN, ensure the host computer supports CAN, and you need to pair it with a UTOC or a mainboard flashed with bridge firmware.
+KlipperScreenmay cause errors such as homing timeouts. - Note: If you plan to use CAN, ensure the host supports CAN and use it with a UTOC or a motherboard flashed with bridge firmware.

 - Advantages: If